Semi-infinite highest weight categories: Some finiteness properties on Abelian categories

+In view of Lemma~\ref{char}, one could also define a locally finite Abelian category to be a category that is equivalent to $A\fdlmod$ for a (not necessarily finite-dimensional) unital algebra $A$, but we prefer to work in terms of comodules since this language facilitates the passage to the ind-completion.
+To explain this in more detail, consider the locally finite Abelian category

-The opposite category $\R^\op$ is also a locally finite Abelian category.
-Moreover, a coalgebra realization for it is given by the opposite coalgebra $C^{\op}$.
-To see this, note that there is a contravariant equivalence
+Fix a full set of pairwise inequivalent irreducible objects $\{L(b)\:|\:b \in \B\}$ in $\R$.
+By Schur's Lemma, we have that $\End_\R(L(b)) = \k$ for each $b \in \B$.
+Note that the opposite category $\R^\op$ is again a locally finite Abelian category, and a coalgebra realization for it is given by the opposite coalgebra $C^\cop$.
+This follows because there is a contravariant equivalence

 sending a finite-dimensional right comodule to the dual vector space viewed as a left comodule in the natural way: if $v_1,\dots,v_n$ is a basis for $V$, with dual basis $f_1,\dots,f_n$ for $V^*$, and the structure map $V \rightarrow V \otimes C$ sends $v_j \mapsto \sum_{i=1}^n v_i \otimes c_{i,j}$ then the dual's structure map $V^* \rightarrow C \otimes V^*$ sends $f_i \mapsto \sum_{i=1}^n c_{i,j} \otimes f_j$.
-Since we have that $C\fdlcomod \cong \fdrcomod C^{\op}$, we deduce that $\R^\op$ is equivalent to $\fdrcomod C^\op$.
+Since we have that $C\fdlcomod \cong \fdrcomod C^\cop$, we deduce that $\R^\op$ is equivalent to $\fdrcomod C^\cop$.